chenasraf/aardwolf/Spellbook/README.md

    load the spell list into a floating window.
 1. Click a spell to cast it.
 You must have an active target as the cast command will be immediately sent to the world.
+1. Click a spell's learned % to practice it (you must be at a trainer npc to do so).
+Use `spw prac <one|full>` to switch between practicing each spell to its max %, or one practice session at a time.
 1. You can move & resize the window as you wish
 1. Adding any modifier to the spells command will use the regular spell output.
 This is useful for one-time lookups of the next spells, or spells in a certain level range.